BlindGarret/HKMP.CombatEvents/README.md

 ### Project Setup

-For simplicity this project uses the LocalBuildProperties.props file in the Hkmp.ModDiff directory to find it's references to the HK-Modding API and HKMP.
+For simplicity this project uses the LocalBuildProperties.props file in the HKMP.CombatEvents directory to find it's references to the HK-Modding API and HKMP.
 There is an example file (LocalBuildProperties_example.props) to be used to setup the props file.
 Once setup you are ready to use your IDE of choice and build.

 ### Contributing